Skip to main content

 I am a Ph.D. candidate at the Department of History, specializing in modern South Asia.
 My doctoral project examines governmental attitudes towards infanticide and abortion in late nineteenth and early twentieth-century India.
 It explores social, medical, and legal debates on women who were accused of infanticide and abortion to understand how their criminality was shaped in the colonial context.

 I joined the Department of History at UVa in 2021 and received my Master's degree in 2023.
 My Master's thesis focused on medico-legal discourses on abortion and its criminalization in colonial India.
-I have also received a graduate certificate in Women, Gender and Sexuality Studies at UVa.
+I have also received a Graduate Certificate in Women, Gender and Sexuality Studies at UVa.

 Awards and Honors